SampathKumar025/LittleLemon-BackEndDev/Readme.md

    - GET: Displays orders of the user with a valid token and specified booking ID.
    - PUT, DELETE: Allows updating and deleting the order with valid user token and manager authorization.
    - PATCH: Allows delivery crew to update the delivery status of the order.

-**Usage:**
-- Ensure Django and Django Rest Framework are installed.
-- Set up Djoser for user authentication.
-- Use appropriate HTTP methods to access endpoints as per the provided descriptions.

 **Note:** Authentication tokens are essential for accessing authenticated endpoints.
 Ensure token management for secure access to the API functionalities.